Gat air pistol

 The Gat air pistol was an air pistol of British origin.
 The pistol can fire .177 pellets, ball bearings, darts and also corks.
 The Gat pistol has also become popular in funfairs and arcade stalls.
+Another example is the Gat air rifle, produced from 1988.

 History

 The Gat was produced from the late 1930s to the mid-1990s by T J Harrington & Co Ltd. of Magda Works, Walton on Thames, Surrey.
 There was a break in production during World War II, resuming shortly afterwards.
 Production finally ended with the death of Mr Harrington, increasing overseas competition and a declining public interest in 'nasty bits of machinery'.

 Other Harrington products included the 'Ding Dong' slingshot and the 'Little Kraka' fishing reel, both using similar die-cast construction.